stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-Now if you take a look at `mapa`, it doesn't really do anything but making the indexing function just a little bit more complex, so we don't create any intermediate results with it. `foldra` allows to traverse entire array and get some value computed from all its elements, it plays role of consumer in our case.
+Now if you take a look at `mapa`, it doesn't really do anything but making the indexing function just a little bit more complex, so we don't create any intermediate results with it. `foldra` allows to traverse entire array and get some value computed from all its elements, it plays the role of consumer in our case.
 Finally, `fuseda 1000000` is the same as `manuallyFused [0..1000000]`, but runs much faster.

 Of course `fuseda` is not equivalent in power to `manuallyFused`, but the whole collection and functions shows that it's possible to have composability and speed at the same time.
-Note again, we get this by just changing indexing function without actually doing anything with real array (which of course can be “rendered” or built given an `Array`).
+Note again, we get this by just changing the indexing function without actually doing anything with the real array (which of course can be “rendered” or built given an `Array`).

 Now let's try to do something like this with linked lists, although it's less obvious.
-We should start with the idea of not touching real list, but modifying a function that… what?
-Indexes list?
-What such a function should do to a list?
-If most basic function of array is to be indexed by position of its elements, then what is the most basic function of list?
-How linked list is consumed?
+We should start with the idea of not touching the real list, but modifying a function that… what?
+Indexes the list?
+What should such a function do to a list?
+If the most basic function of an array is to be indexed by the position of its elements, then what is the most basic function of a list?
+How is a linked list consumed?

-If we have a list `[a]`, then the way it's usually consumed is via “unconsing”, that is, we take head of the list `a` and also we get the rest of it `[a]`.
+If we have a list `[a]`, then the way it's usually consumed is via “unconsing”, that is, we take the head of the list `a` and also we get the rest of it `[a]`.
 There is a function named `uncons` in `Data.List` for that, let's take a look at it:

 ```haskell
 uncons :: [a] -> Maybe (a, [a])